Implementation standards

 • Reduced motion support when needed

-Accessibility is treated as usability and risk reduction, not decoration.
+Accessibility is treated as real usability, not decoration.

 Reliability